akhilaprabodha/Object-Detection-with-Deep-Learning/README.md

 # Object Detection with Deep Learning

-In this section, we will review Object Detection using CNNs.
-We will focus on the output of the CNN and assume a sliding window is used.
-In the next section, we will discuss more effective methods that do not rely on sliding windows, but the output of the CNN is similar in any case.
-We will discuss the prediction step as well as give an overview of training.
+## 📖 Introduction

-This section will provide an overview, as there are many details in object detection depending on the application.
-In addition, evaluating Object Detectors is complex, so we will leave some references for further reading.
+In this project, we will explore Object Detection using Convolutional Neural Networks (CNNs) with a sliding window approach.
+We'll provide an overview of prediction and training methods, focusing on how CNNs detect and classify objects.
+While primarily discussing sliding windows, we'll also touch on more efficient methods.

 ### Object Detection Prediction